TedAlden/settlers-of-catan/README.md

 ## Introduction

 The Settlers of Catan is an attempt at a clone of the game [Catan](https://www.catan.com/) (also known as "The Settlers"), with some small changes in places.
 It was created as a [group](#the-team) project for a Software Engineering assignment in our second year of University.
-From start to finish it took around three months to build.

 ## Table of Contents